 All this technology is expected to increase the X6's fuel economy by up to 20 percent.
 While mile-per-gallon and horsepower figures haven't been released by BMW just yet, a 20 percent increase in fuel economy over the standard V8 would mean the BMW X6 ActiveHybrid could achieve nearly 22 miles per gallon (about 9.4 kilometers per liter) on the highway.
 That's a respectable figure for a car that weighs so much and puts an emphasis on spirited driving, as well.

 As mentioned before, there are always tradeoffs involved.
 The ActiveHybrid system will add both weight and additional cost to the X6.
 However, the concept -- possibly set to be in production by 2010 -- shows that perhaps we can have vehicles that can do it all, from SUV capability to performance and even Earth-friendly emissions levels.

-For more information about the BMW X6 ActiveHybrid and other hybrid car topics, follow the links on the next page.
+For more information about the BMW X6 ActiveHybrid and other hybrid car topics, follow the links below.